handav/itp_fall_2018/classes/Class_2/README.md

 2) Read: https://medium.com/@alwaysbcoding/an-intro-to-music-theory-for-hackers-8969ad4c1231

-3) Next week we will be working on data sonification.
-A cleaned dataset will be provided, but you're welcome to bring your own as well.
+3) (Optional) Next week we will be working on data sonification.
+A cleaned dataset will be provided, but you're welcome to bring your own (cleaned) data as well.